CARTAvis/manual_source/source/image_visualization.rst

 * Unix pattern: e.g., \*.fits
 * Regular expression: e.g., colou?r

-File browser remembers the last path where an image was opened within one CARTA session and the path is displayed (as breadcrumbs) at the top of the dialogue.
+File browser remembers the last path where an image was opened within one CARTA session and the path is displayed (as breadcrumbs) at the top of the dialog.
 Therefore, when the file browser is re-opened to load other images, a file list will be displayed at the last path where the previous image was loaded.
 Users can use the breadcrumbs to navigate to one of the parent directories or click the home button to navigate to the base (i.e., initial) directory directly.
 To get an updated file list from the server side, users can click the reload button.

-**[TODO]** For the CARTA-server application, the server administrator can limit the global directory access through the "*top_level_folder*" keyword argument when launching the CARTA backend service.
+For the CARTA deployed in the "Site Deployment Mode", the server administrator can limit the global directory access through the :code:`--top_level_folder` flag when launching the CARTA backend service.

 .. code-block:: bash

-   exec carta_backend port=6002 base=/scratch/images/Orion root=/scratch/images
+   exec carta_backend /scratch/images/Orion --top_level_folder /scratch/images

-In the above example, users will see a list of images at the "*base*" directory "/scratch/images/Orion" when accessing the file browser dialogue for the first time in a new session.
+In the above example, users will see a list of images at the directory "/scratch/images/Orion" when accessing the file browser dialog for the first time in a new session.
 Users can navigate to any other folders inside "/scratch/images/Orion".
-By clicking the home button, users will navigate to the "*base*" directory "/scratch/images/Orion" directly.
-Users can also navigate one level up to "/scratch/images", but not beyond that (neither "/scratch" nor "/") as limited by the "*root*" keyword.
+By clicking the home button, users will navigate to the directory "/scratch/images/Orion" directly.
+Users can also navigate one level up to "/scratch/images", but not beyond that (neither "/scratch" nor "/") as limited by the :code:`--top_level_folder` flag.

 .. note::
    An image might be closed via **File** -> **Close image**.
 The image currently displayed in the image viewer will be closed.
 If the image being closed is a WCS reference image, any other matched images to this reference image will be unmatched, thus they behave like individual images.

 .. note::
-   Currently CARTA does not fully support the following types of CASA images:
+   Currently CARTA does not support the following types of CASA images:

    * complex image
    * boolean image